 Maslenitsa / Масленица

 The week is steeped in pagan tradition.
 Maslenitsa is still seen as the beginning of spring and the end of the long Russian winter, known for its severity and duration.
 This was a time when the ancient ancestors of the Russians worshiped a sun god, in the hopes that he would stay long and bring bountiful harvests.
 Bliny (блины – a kind of buttery crepe) was and is baked and eaten as a symbol of the sun.
 The modern Orthodox have resolved this pagan connection by claiming that the sun is a symbol of Christ, or at least his holy spirit (which is also depicted by the golden circle that always occurs behind his head in Russian Orthodox icons).
-Whatever their meaning, blini are tasty and are baked and eaten in large quantities.
-In addition, the holiday is also traditionally celebrated with music, bonfires, a stuffed “Lady Maslenitsa” (who is burned in the bonfire), and sledding and snowball fights, if there is still sufficient snow.
+Whatever their meaning, blini are tasty and are baked and eaten in very large quantities, meaning that just about anyone that comes in contact with this holiday is likely to fall in love with it.
+In addition, the holiday is also traditionally celebrated with music, bright colors, bonfires, a stuffed “Lady Maslenitsa” (who is burned in the bonfire), as well as sledding and snowball fights, if there is still sufficient snow.
 More on Maslenitsa

 “Crimean Ascension Day”

-This is not an official holiday, but it has been marked every year by large-scale demonstrations and celebrations.
+This is not an official holiday, but it has been marked every year since Crimea’s ascension to The Russian Federation by large-scale demonstrations and celebrations.
 In major Russian cities, there are often concerts, marches, and more.
-Except public transport to be overloaded and several streets and public places to be blocked off for the official events.
+Expect public transport to be overloaded, the police to be out in force, and several streets and public places to be blocked off for the official, often politically-charged events.

 Orthodox Easter / Православная Пасха

 Formerly International Worker’s Solidarity Day under the old Communist system, it seems that everyone calls this one something different now.
 “Labor Day,” “The May Holiday,” and “Worker’s Day” all seem to be used, but everyone at least uses the same date.
-It is celebrated with parades, concerts, food, and drink and traditionally kicks off the dacha season.
+It is celebrated with parades, concerts, food, and drink and traditionally kicks off the dacha season, meaning that most usually spend the holiday outside the city with family.

 Victory Day / День Победы